kajackdfw/flaskirover/README.md

 **Windows**

-_The windows setup is for UI development or demo only, no Camera or Motor control._
+_The windows setup is for UI development or demo only, Camera and Motor control on Raspberry Pi only._

 1. Python 3
 2. Flask